-The theme of this workshop is "Towards Exascale Computing in Numerical Weather Prediction (NWP)" and will focus on the challenges and opportunities that exascale computing presents for the weather and climate community.
-Exascale architectures are likely to be heterogeneous and accelerated.
-As a result, we invite presentations that highlight experiences of porting parts of or an entire forecasting model to accelerators.
+The theme of this year’s workshop is "Towards Exascale Computing in Numerical Weather Prediction (NWP)" and will focus on the challenges and opportunities that exascale computing presents for the weather and climate community.

 Workshop key topics

-- Scalability and performance tuning of large scale weather applications
+• Scalability and performance optimisation of weather applications

 The workshop will consist of keynote talks from invited speakers, 20-30 minute overview talks and expert presentations as well as a panel discussion.